-- 6.5 μm channel is sensitive to water vapor in the mid to upper troposphere (generally 200-500 mb). - Other channels are sensitive to vapor at other levels - 7.3 μm channel on METEOSAT-8/10 is most sensitive near 500 mb. - Water vapor imagery can reveal features that don't generate visible clouds. - Animation can reveal steering flows, shearing winds, or outflow for tropical cyclones.
+- 6.5 μm channel is sensitive to water vapor in the mid to upper troposphere (generally 200-500 mb). - Other channels are sensitive to vapor at other levels - the GOES-R series has three channels for low/mid/high-level water vapor. - Water vapor imagery can reveal features that don't generate visible clouds. - Animation can reveal steering flows, shearing winds, or outflow for tropical cyclones.